mjosaarinen/gostbox/README.md

 C:\>exit
 ```

-Now you shoold have a file `MY.BOX` (note the case) back on local machine
+Now you should have a file `MY.BOX` (note the case) back on local machine
 which you can verify:
 ```console
 $ cmp MY.BOX sbox256.dat